 Pod2man usage is basic:

 pod2man dr-smile.pod > dr-smile.1

-However these options will probably be wanted to be add, plus compression:
+However, these additional options will probably be wanted to be added, plus compression:

 pod2man --section=1 --center="dr-smile manual" --name="dr-smile" --release="1.0" dr-smile.pod | gzip > dr-smile.1.gz